Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Blue Devils have yet to cover the spread this season when underdogs by 11.5 points or more in three chances.

-- Duke's games this season have gone over the total in four out of nine opportunities (44.4%).
+- Duke's games this season have hit the over on four of nine set point totals (44.4%).

-- Duke is 4-2 against the spread and 3-3 overall in games when it puts up more than 21.8 points.
+- Duke is 4-2 against the spread and 3-3 overall when the team records more than 21.8 points.

-- When Duke amasses more than 375.9 yards, the team is 4-2 against the spread and 3-3 overall.
+- In games that Duke picks up more than 375.9 yards, the team is 4-2 against the spread and 3-3 overall.

 - This year the Blue Devils have turned the ball over 17 times, six more than the Hokies' takeaways (11).